pomo-mondreganto/ForcAD/README.md

 - **Webapi** provides api for react frontend

-- **React builder** starts on `docker-compose up`, builds frontend sources and copies them to the volume from which they're served by nginx
+- **Front builder** builds frontend sources and copies them to the volume, from which they're served by nginx.
+It exits after it's finished

-- **Nginx** acts as a routing proxy, that unites frontend, api and flower
+- **Nginx** acts as a routing proxy that unites frontend, api and flower

-- **Initializer** also starts on `docker-compose up`, waits for the database to start (all other containers wait for the initializer to finish its job) then drops old tables and initializes database.
+- **Initializer** starts with the system, waits for the database to become available (all other containers wait for the initializer to finish its job) then drops old tables and initializes database.
 From that point, changing team or task config is useless, as they're copied to database already.
 If changes are required, connect to the postgres container directly and run `psql` command (read the reference).
 For default database name and user (`system_db` and `system_admin`) use `docker-compose exec postgres psql -U system_admin system_db` (no password is required as it's a local connection).
+After changes in database you need to drop the cache.
+Easy way is to run FLUSHALL in redis, but that can lead to a round of unavailable scoreboard.

+#### Rating system

 Platform has a somewhat-flexible rating system.
 Basically, rating system is a class that's initialized by 2 floats: current attacker and victim scores and has `calculate` method that returns another 2 floats, attacker and victim rating changes respectively.
 Having read that, you can easily replace default rating system in [C rating system](backend/rs_implementation/rating_system.c) by your own brand-new one.
-Default rating system is based on Elo rating and performs quite well in practice. **game_hardness** and **inflation** configuration variables can be set in `global` block in `config.yml`, the first one sets how much points team is earning for an attack (the higher the hardness, the bigger the rating change is), and the second one states is there's an "inflation" of points: whether a team earns points by attacking zero-rating victim.
+Default rating system is based on Elo rating and performs quite well in practice. **game_hardness** and **inflation** configuration variables can be set in `global` block in `config.yml`, the first one sets how much points team is earning for an attack (the higher the hardness, the bigger the rating change is), and the second one states is there's an "inflation" of
+points: whether a team earns points by attacking zero-rating victim.
 Current rating system with inflation results in quite a dynamic and fast gameplay.
 Default value for `game_hardness` in both versions (with and w/o inflation) is `1300`, recommended range is `[500, 10000]` (try to emulate it first).
 Initial score for task can also be configured in global settings (that'll be the default value) and for each task independently.

+#### Flag format

 System uses the most common flag format by default: `[A-Z0-9]{31}=`, the first symbol is the first letter of corresponding service name.
 You can change flag generation in function `generate_flag` in